vistuleB/wly/writerly/README.md

             The first line of this paragraph does not parse as a key-value pair, though it directly follows
-            a tag; so it will be interpreted as a text, and these four lines of text are a the first paragraph child of the second 'li' child of 'ol'.
+            a tag; so it will be interpreted as a text, and these four lines of text become one paragraph.

-            Second paragraph child of the second 'li' child of 'ol'.

     !! lines starting with "!!"
     !! are comments